0x4A-0x41-0x4B/pyforms/README.md

 ---

 #### --- IMPORTANT UPDATES ---
 On version v4 Pyforms code was reorganized and splitted in 3 subprojects.
-Now the GUI, Web and Terminal implementations are located at the repositories
+Now the GUI, Web and Terminal implementations are located in the repositories

 - [pyforms-gui @ github](https://github.com/UmSenhorQualquer/pyforms-gui)
 - [pyforms-web @ github](https://github.com/UmSenhorQualquer/pyforms-web)